IKIM-Essen/WIN-KID/README.md

 ## Preprocessing and random forest
 - Genotypic and phenotypic data are read in directly, preprocessed and fed into an RF model
 - Metrics such as ROC are calculated for the results
+- the size of the current table needs to be adjusted in preprocessing script (number of columns)
 - The starting point is the class `random_forest.py` which is used as follows:
 `path/to/python WIN-KID/workflow/random_forest.py output/mic_interpretation.csv resources/genotype`